hmxmilohax/rock-band-3-deluxe/readme.md

 ## Pre-Built Versions

-There pre-compiled versions of Rock Band 3 Deluxe available in many flavors in the [Actions](https://github.com/hmxmilohax/rock-band-3-deluxe/actions) tab of this repo and in the [Nightly link](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main).
+There are pre-compiled versions of Rock Band 3 Deluxe available in many flavors in the [Actions](https://github.com/hmxmilohax/rock-band-3-deluxe/actions) tab of this repo and in the [Nightly link](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main).
 These are ready-to-install files for Rock Band 3 Deluxe for both platforms.

 These are recommended if you have no way of setting up the repo (unspported platform, no administrator privelages, etc) or if you get stuck at any point.